braintree/braintree_ios/V5_MIGRATION.md

 If your app supports multi-tasking, you must set the `BTPayPalRequest.activeWindow` property to ensure that the PayPal flow launches from the correct window.

+The `offerCredit` property has been removed in favor of `offerPayLater`.

 #### Other Changes

 Implementing the `BTViewControllerPresentingDelegate` is no longer required for the PayPal flow.